trippsc2/OpenTracker/README.md

 Autotracking support is available currently.
 QUSB2SNES or USB2SNES are required to connect the tracker to your game currently.
 I don't plan to add support for direct Lua connectors at this time, as QUSB2SNES can facilitate connections to those emulators already.
 If there is enough demand, this may change.

-To start Autotracking, have QUSB2SNES or USB2SNES open and connected to your game, then select "Autotracker..." from the Tracker menu.
-Click Start on the Autotracker window that pops up.
+To start Autotracking, perform the following steps:

+- Have QUSB2SNES or USB2SNES running and connected to your emulator or cartridge.
+- Select "Auto-Tracker..." from the Tracker menu.
+- Change the USB2SNES URI, if needed.
+The default value will work for most.
+- Click the "Connect" button.
+- Click the "Get Devices" button.
+- Select your device from the dropdown menu.
+- If allowed, you can check the "Race Illegal Tracking" box.
+DO NOT DO THIS IN COMPETITION UNLESS EXPLICITLY PERMITTED!
+- Click the "Start Auto-Tracking" button.

 Some notes about Autotracking:

-- Please note the rules for competitions regarding autotracking.
+- Please note the rules for competitions regarding auto-tracking.
 I will do my best to provide options to disable forbidden functionality, when reported.
+The developers of OpenTracker assume no responsibility for how the tool is used in competition.
+In short, don't be a cheater!
-- All inventory items are autotracked.
+- All Y-button inventory items are auto-tracked.
+- All swords (unless swordless, see below), shields, and tunic upgrades are auto-tracked.
+- Boots, Moon Pearl, Gloves, Flippers, and Half Magic Upgrade.
+- Whether the Flute has been activated is auto-tracked.
 - Small keys are autotracked for ROMs that support it.
-  - Berserker's Multiworld 3.2.0 or higher.
+  - Berserker's Multi-world/Archipelago 3.2.0 or higher.
-  - alttpr.com 31.0.7 or higher will support this.
+  - alttpr.com 31.0.7 or higher.
-- Big Keys are autotracked in all versions.
+- Big Keys are auto-tracked in all versions.
-- The dungeon prize type is not autotracked, but whether or not the dungeon prize has been acquired from the dungeon is autotracked.
+- The dungeon prize type is not auto-tracked, but whether or not the dungeon prize has been acquired from the dungeon is auto-tracked.
 - All non-dungeon item locations are autotracked.
 - OpenTracker v1.5 or newer supports an option for Race Illegal Tracking.
-This enables tracking of dungeon item locations and should not be used in competitive races, unless it is allowed.
+This enables tracking of dungeon item locations and should not be used in competitive races, unless it is explicitly permitted.
 - All mode settings (including crystal requirements, swordless, etc.) are not autotracked.
 This is to prevent providing information not available to the player in mystery seeds.
-- Entrance locations in Entrance Shuffle mode are not autotracked.
+- Entrance locations in Entrance Shuffle mode are not auto-tracked.
-- Take Any locations are not autotracked.
+- Take Any locations are not auto-tracked.
+- Shop locations are not auto-tracked.

 ### Entrance Shuffle